 Ai Weiwei Exhibition Brings Monumental Installations to Israel Museum

-Opening June 2, Ai Weiwei: One and the Multitude Features Iconic Works That Explore Relationship of the Individual to Society
+Opening June 2, Ai Weiwei: Maybe, Maybe Not Features Iconic Works That Explore Relationship of the Individual to Society

 “Ai’s profoundly metaphorical body of work links contemporary Chinese culture with its past in ways that take on even deeper meaning in the setting of Israel, with its similarly ancient heritage.
-By shifting contexts—from China to Jerusalem—these installations reflect commonalities between these two civilizations, whose cultures developed concurrently over several thousand years on the eastern and western edges of Asia,” said James S. Snyder, Anne and Jerome Fisher Director of the Israel Museum.
+By shifting contexts—from China to Jerusalem—these installations reflect commonalities between these two civilizations, whose cultures developed concurrently over several thousand years on the eastern and western edges of Asia,” said James S. Snyder, International President for the Museum's worldwide activities.
 “Our collections, covering a million and a half years of human creativity from around the globe, also offer a resonant setting for the universality of Ai’s work, centered on interconnections among history, place, and human experience.”